infinum/android-collar/README.md

 ```kotlin
     CollarUi.show()
 ```
-Third parameter in *Configuration* is a set of keywords to redact if found in screen names, analytics events names and parameters and user properties names or values.
+The final *Configuration* parameter is a set of keywords to redact if found in screen names, analytics events names and parameters and user properties names or values.

 ![Notification](notification.jpg) ![In app notification](in_app_notification.jpg)